 Billy Pierce was a star southpaw with the Chicago White Sox 1952-1961.
 Pierce appeared in seven all-star games and finished his career with a very good 211-169 record and respectable 3.27 ERA.
 In 1956 and 1957 Pierce was American League pitcher of the year.

 There were other great pitchers in the 1950s such as Virgil Trucks of the White Sox and Bob Grim and Vic Raschi of the Yankees.
 All of the statistics in this hub are taken from Wikipedia.

 Baseball will never have the excitement for me that it did have during the 50s.
 Players today are not as personable as they were back then, and it's now more about playing for the money rather than fun and loyalty to one team.
-I hope I have listed the most deserving on my all-star team.
-Excuse my negligence for leaving off other players who are more deserving.
+I hope I have listed the most deserving of my all-star team.
+Excuse my negligence for leaving off other more deserving players.

 Related Hub about 1950s Baseball Stars

 Major League baseball was fun to watch in the 50s.
 I was only a kid and had just seen my first games at Milwaukee County Stadium.
 In this hub I list my 50s National League baseball all-stars.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.